×

 When we asked people why foreigners move to Hong Kong, they responded:

 "Hong Kong is an attractive destination for expats due to its vibrant culture, excellent job opportunities, and low taxes.
 The city is a major financial hub and offers a wide range of career opportunities in banking, finance, and other industries.
 Additionally, Hong Kong is a safe and secure city with a high quality of life, excellent public transportation, and a wide range of leisure activities.
 The city also offers a diverse range of international schools, making it an ideal place for expats with children.
-Finally, Hong Kong is a great place to explore and experience the unique culture of East Asia," commented one expat who moved to Hong Kong.
+Finally, Hong Kong is a great place to explore and experience the unique culture of East Asia," replied one expat when asked about moving to Hong Kong.

 How are healthcare services Hong Kong?